-- After the person responds, you may say, 'Mucho gusto' or 'MOOCH-oh GOOSE-toe.'
-The phrase means 'much pleasure' or, in this context it is understood as 'pleased to meet you.'
+- After the person responds, you may say, "Mucho gusto" or "MOOCH-oh GOOSE-toe."
+The phrase means "much pleasure" or, less literally, "pleased to meet you."

 - To sound better with these phrases, learn how the Spanish letters are pronounced.